-We’re here to shed some light on these mysterious three letters that apparently hold a lot of skin healing power.
+We’re here to shed some light on these three mysterious, skin-healing letters.
+So, let’s dive in.

-Are, you still with us?
+Still with us?
 Let’s put this in simpler terms.

 Why is this important?